 When Disney came out with the FastPass years ago it was a revolutionary invention in the theme park business, and pure genius.
 A system that allows you to skip the lines and enter directly on your favorite Disney attractions.
 The latest version of this system is: FastPass+ and again it is an amazing system that can save you hours each day you are in the parks.
-The only problem is, it’s as complicated as trying to unite the Theory of Relativity, and Quantum Mechanics, into one universal theory….ok maybe not that complex.
-But at least as complicated as Quantum mechanics by itself. 🙂 However FastPass+ is also absolutely essential for you to use if you want to have a truly magical time while you’re there.
+The only problem is, it’s as complicated as trying to unite the Theory of Relativity, and Quantum Mechanics, into one universal theory….maybe even more.
+However FastPass+ is also absolutely essential for you to use if you want to have a truly magical time while you’re there.
 Don’t worry, I can help you to understand it, it just takes a little time and patience.
 So I’m going to explain some FastPass+ Tips for you, and answer any of the questions you might have so you can utilize this amazing feature on your Disney World vacation.

 What is FastPass+ and how does it work?